UIUC TRIO McNair Scholars Program

 - Research Internships: The capstone research experience for preparing students for research, graduate school, and doctoral study.
 TRIO McNair Scholars are matched with a research mentor within their research fields of interest who guide scholars’ research projects and prepare them for more advanced study.
 The scholars enrolled in the internship receive college credit and work approximately 10 hours each week throughout the academic year on their research projects.
 Students also attend academic development seminars and/or colloquia each month.
 Scholars are eligible to receive up to $2800 research stipend per year at the completion of research internship.
 Please Note: The McNair stipend will be processed through the Office of Student Financial Aid and will be considered a part of the scholar's total aid package for the academic year.

 - Conferences & Campus Visits: TRIO McNair Scholars present their research at various annual conferences throughout the country.
 At past conferences, scholars have won top prizes for their presentations.
-Scholars also have the opportunity to visit top-ranked research institutions.
+Scholars also can visit top-ranked research institutions.
 Representatives from graduate schools provide seminars on campus resources, research opportunities, admissions and financial aid.
 Furthermore, scholars receive consideration for application fee waivers from graduate school programs across the country.
-For a full listing of graduate schools with application fee waivers for McNair Scholars, visit McNair Fee Waiver.
+For a full listing of graduate schools with application fee waivers for McNair Scholars, visit McNair Fee Waiver (pdf).

 Given the legislative intent of the TRIO McNair Post-Baccalaureate Achievement program, as a result of their McNair experiences, participants will be able to:

 - Distinguish between undergraduate, graduate, and doctoral-level education;